-To assess how owners' and managers' private benefits of control affect firms' borrowing and investment decisions under the pre-reform receivership compared with the post-reform management stay system, we estimate where Y{it} is the value of the outcome of interest for firm i in year t, $controls{i,t-1}$ is a set of lagged control variables, 22 B_i is a quintile rank variable ranging from 1 for firms with private benefits of control in the lowest quintile to 5 for firms with levels of private benefits of control in the highest quintile sorted in 2005, the year before the reform applies.
+To assess how owners' and managers' personal costs of bankruptcy affect firms' borrowing and investment decisions under the pre-reform receivership compared with the post-reform management stay system, we estimate where $Y{i,t}$ is the value of the outcome of interest for firm i in year t, $controls{i,t-1}$ is a set of lagged control variables, 23 B_i is a quintile rank variable ranging from 1 for firms with personal costs of bankruptcy in the lowest quintile to 5 for firms with levels of personal costs of bankruptcy in the highest quintile sorted in 2005, the year before the reform applies.
 The dummy variable $reform_t$ takes the value of 0 before the reform (2001-2005), and 1 after the reform (2006-2010).
 Firm fixed effects α_i ensure that we track changes for the same firm.
 Industry-year fixed effects $\alpha{ind,t}$ control for industry-specific shocks.
 Standard errors are clustered at the industry level.
 All results are robust to clustering standard errors at the firm level.

-$$Y{i,t} = \alpha_i + \alpha{ind,t} + \gamma \cdot controls{i,t-1} + \beta_1 \cdot B_i + \beta_2 \cdot reform_t + \beta_3 \cdot B_i reform_t + \varepsilon{i,t},$$ (6)
+$$Y{i,t} = \alpha_i + \alpha{ind,t} + \gamma \cdot controls{i,t-1} + \beta_1 \cdot B_i + \beta_2 \cdot reform_t + \beta_3 \cdot B_i reform_t + \varepsilon{i,t}, \tag{6}$$

 The parameter of interest is β_3 , which measures changes in the different outcome variables for high-B relative to low-B firms around the reform.
-For example, Implication 2 predicts a higher increase in leverage for high-B compared with low-B firms under the post-reform management stay system compared with the pre-reform receivership system, that is, $\beta_3 > 0.23$
+For example, Implication 2 predicts a higher increase in leverage for high-B compared with low-B firms under the post-reform management stay system compared with the pre-reform receivership system, that is, $\beta_3 > 0.24$

 Estimating equation (6) captures relative differences in high-B and low-B firms' borrowing and investment decisions around the reform.
 To test the empirical predictions for absolute differences in high-B and low-B firms' borrowing and investment decisions, we compare changes in their borrowing and investment decisions around the reform with a set of firms that are less sensitive to the reform.
 Following the literature (see, e.g., Becker and Strömberg 2012), we use safe firms as a control group, which are further from the bankruptcy boundary and are therefore less sensitive to the reform compared with risky firms.
 This absorbs time-series variation in firms' borrowing and investment decisions unrelated to the reform.
-Specifically, we estimate separately for high-B and low-B firms, where $risk_i$ is a variable that sorts firms into quintiles of default risk measured by firms' interest coverage, which is a widely used proxy for default risk that can be computed for public and private firms.
-All other variables are defined as before.
+Specifically, we estimate